s-hell/papyrus/README.md

+## Modifications

+* removed archive and linsk to archives

 ## Papyrus

 Papyrus is a fast and responsive theme built for the [Pelican][] site generator.
 It is styled using [Tailwind CSS][].
 It supports dark mode as well as site search via a plugin.